Meatloaf TV Dinner Part 2: The mashed potatoes and gravy

 I could eat this grilled rib roast all day long.
 I had a few leftover slices.
 They were screaming ‘make me into a prime rib sandwich’.
 I will and boy, will it ever be good too!

 Cooking in cast iron over charcoal is a wonderful thing.
-But it comes with it’s perils, too.
+But it comes with its dangers, too.
 That last thing you want to do is to burn yourself grabbing a hot skillet handle.
-I turn it away from me so I don’t accidently put my hand on it.
+I turn it away from me so I don’t accidentally put my hand on it.

 For a spicier rib roast, try my fire-eater reverse seared prime rib.